Tons of perks come along with working remotely. One of the biggest has to be the freedom and flexibility to work whenever and from wherever you want.

 Finding the Right Fit

-So, you’ve determined that a co-working space sounds like the missing piece in your freelancing puzzle and you’re eager to find the one that completes you.
-However—as we mentioned earlier—not all co-working spaces are exactly the same.
+So, you’ve determined that a co-working space sounds like the missing piece in your remote working puzzle, and you’re eager to find the one that completes you.
+But not all co-working spaces are exactly the same.

 Before jumping in with two feet, you’ll want to take some time to evaluate and reflect on the things that are most important to you in a co-working space.
 That way, when you head in and look around or take a tour, you’ll be able to ensure that the space checks all of your boxes.